 "I did not expect to learn so much from the WAC workshops.
 For example, my approach to designing prompts and assignment guides have resulted in positive student feedback.
 I have simplified and clarified so much of the material.
 The workshops helped me design purposeful and effective low-stakes and high-stakes class writing activities.
 The WAC workshops made a significant difference in teaching approach."

 "The WAC workshops have helped to inform my teaching in upper division writing courses immensely.
 I have seen a huge improvement in my courses in terms of preparing students to write within their respective disciplines.
 Most notably, by incorporating different genres and scaffolding various low-stakes and high-stakes assignments in purposeful ways, I have observed students become more engaged while exhibiting a greater comprehension of the class material. "

 Assistant Professor, Department of Child & Adolescent Studies

 "The WAC workshops have helped inform my teaching tremendously.
 I have been able to incorporate more intentional writing opportunities and provide feedback more effectively.
 I have observed that students feel more confident in their writing, more comfortable asking questions, and have improved their engagement and understanding of course concepts."

-WAC Certificate recipients will receive a letter of commendation from the AVP of Academic Programs for their FAR files, an electronic certificate (“badge”) for their webpage, and eligibility to apply for a grant of up to $1000 for travel to a WAC- or writing-related scholarly conference.
-Those accepted to the certificate program will also receive a copy of John C. Bean’s Engaging Ideas, a book rich with ideas for teaching with writing and critical thinking.
+WAC Certificate recipients will receive a letter of commendation from the AVP of Faculty Support Services for their FAR files, an electronic certificate (“badge”) for their webpage, and eligibility to apply for a grant of up to $800 for travel to a WAC- or writing-related scholarly conference.

 1. WAC Workshops: